 There is no limit to how much super you are allowed to accumulate, but there is a limit to the tax concessions you can receive on each year’s contributions.

-This potential tax effect means that in most instances members will want to keep super contributions within the allowable caps limits which are set in relation to age and the financial year of contribution – or claim relief under provisions which (from 1 July 2013) allow for a claw back of excess contributions to be taxed at marginal tax rates (see “update” note below).
+The potentially higher tax means that in most instances members will want to keep super contributions within the allowable caps limits which are set in relation to age and the financial year of contribution.

 Superannuation contribution caps are categorised as concessional, non-concessional and CGT amounts, with some further differentiation based on the age and status of the superannuation fund member.